IntegrationsAnalyticsGoogle Analytics 4

 For example: 1234567890.1706540000

-The client_id is generated on the first event for a visitor and persisted by the Identity Hub for the lifetime of the visitor session.
-It is stored as a first-party cookie by Datafly.js and included in all subsequent events.
+The client_id is generated on the first event for a visitor and persisted server-side for the lifetime of the visitor.
+It is also stored as a first-party cookie by Datafly.js and included in all subsequent events.

 user_id